barbarabenato/DeepFA/README.md

 python run_example.py 0.1 0.7 5
 ```

-After its running, you should be able to see the generated feature learning curves (with training and valitation losses/accuracies), the 2D projection, and the propagation accuracy/kappa along the iterations in the folder "output/".
+After its running, you should be able to see the generated feature learning curves (with training and validation losses/accuracies), the 2D projection, and the propagation accuracy/kappa along the iterations in the folder "output/".

 An example of the tSNE projection after five iterations of DeepFA on MNIST is shown below.
-The colored points in the projection represents diferent classes and the circled red points are the supervised points in the first iteration and the pseudolabels in the next ones.
+The colored points in the projection represent different classes, and the circled red points are the supervised points in the first iteration and the pseudo labels in the next ones.
 ![tsne](deepfa/output/tsne_iter4.png)